"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Comparison with Fact-TOD

 \section{Comparison with Fact-TOD}

 One difference between SK-TOD and Fact-TOD is that responses in SK-TOD are grounded on subjective knowledge instead of factual knowledge.
-In this section, we investigate if a Fact-TOD model can ground on subjective knowledge to address subjective requests.
-To this end, we re-train our KTD (DeBERTa), KS (DeBERTa cross-encoder), and RG (BART) models using the FAQ-grounded TOD data provided by \citet{kim-etal-2020-beyond} and then apply it to the test set of SK-TOD without further training.
-We compare the results of each sub-task with the results of models trained on SK-TOD.
+In this section, we investigate whether a Fact-TOD model can ground on subjective knowledge to address subjective requests.
+To this end, we re-train our KTD (DeBERTa), KS (DeBERTa cross-encoder), and RG (BART) models using the FAQ-grounded TOD data provided by \citet{kim-etal-2020-beyond}.
+We then apply it to the test set of SK-TOD without further training.
+We compare the results of each sub-task using the Fact-TOD models with the results of models trained on SK-TOD.

-As shown in Table \ref{tab:dstc9_results}, for all tasks, there is a large performance gap between models trained on Fact-TOD and on SK-TOD training data.
-By checking the model output, we further observe that the Fact-TOD model tends to only ground on and copy from a single knowledge snippet.
-It indicates that it is difficult to apply the Fact-TOD model to the SK-TOD task directly.
-It also demonstrates that compared with Fact-TOD, SK-TOD faces new challenges of subjective content understanding and dialogue modeling when incorporating subjective knowledge.
-We provide sampled outputs and more discussions in Appendix \ref{app:fact_tod}.
+As shown in Table \ref{tab:dstc9_results}, for all tasks, there is a significant performance gap between models trained on Fact-TOD and on SK-TOD.
+We also provide sampled outputs by the Fact-TOD model and the SK-TOD model in Table \ref{tab:sample_fact_all}.
+By checking the model output, we observe that the Fact-TOD model tends to only ground on and copy information from a single knowledge snippet.
+This behavior indicates that it is difficult to apply the Fact-TOD model to the SK-TOD task directly, as the Fact-TOD model lacks the ability to effectively aggregate information from multiple knowledge snippets, especially when there are diverse and contradictory opinions.
+The results also highlight that compared to Fact-TOD, SK-TOD faces new challenges in terms of subjective content understanding and dialogue modeling when integrating subjective knowledge into the responses.